core-wg/coap-sig/draft-bormann-core-coap-sig-latest.md

 The Max-Message-Size option is an elective option (2 is even) and carries a "uint" value, indicating the message size in bytes.
 As per Section 4.6 of {{-coap}}, the default value (and the value used when this Option is not implemented) is 1152.
+(Note that a peer implementation that relies on this option being indicated and having a certain minimum value will enjoy only limited interoperability.)

 ## Block-wise-Transfer Capability Indication Option